Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

 ## Introduction
 In this dataset, we provided the raw *analog-to-digital-converter* (ADC) data of a *77GHz mmwave* radar for the automotive object detection scenario.
 The overall dataset contains approximately **19800** frames of radar data as well as synchronized camera images and labels.
 For each radar frame, its raw data has *4 dimension: samples (fast time), chirps (slow time), transmitters, receivers*.
 The experiment radar was assembled from the *TI AWR 1843* board, with 2 horizontal transmit antennas and 4 receive antennas.
 With *time-division multiplexing* on all transmitters, it can form a 1D-MIMO virtual array with 8 elements.

 The data collection was done on the *campus, road, and parking lot* during the daytime, with the focus of capturing the data for *three main objects: pedestrians, cyclists, and cars*.
 The collected objects can be either *moving (mostly)* or *static*.
 A single data collection run consisted of multiple objects listed above moving or being static at a normal speed for 30 seconds in front of the testbed.
-More information in terms of dataset structure, format, tools, and radar configuration was described in README documentation.
+More information in terms of dataset structure, format, tools, and radar configuration was described below.

 ## Download